The Promise (2016 film): Plot

 Departing the mission with a group of orphans, they head back to Siroun to retrieve Mikael's family.
 Along the way, however, they encounter the site of a massacre.
-It soon becomes clear it's all of Siroun's inhabitants, including Mikael's family except his mother and cousin Yeva, killed by Ottoman troops.
+It soon becomes clear the victims comprise all of Siroun's inhabitants, including Mikael's family except his mother and cousin Yeva, killed by Ottoman troops.
 Mikael's wife is found with their unborn child cut out from her body.

 Chris is captured by Ottoman soldiers and sent back to Constantinople, charged with being a spy for the Allied Powers and, while held at Selimiye Barracks, slated for execution by the authorities.
 With the help of Emre, and through the intercession of American Ambassador Henry Morgenthau, Chris is released and deported to Malta.
 Once there, he boards the French cruiser Guichen, as it prepares to set sail along the Ottoman coast.
 Emre's role in helping to save Chris is discovered and he is executed by firing squad.

 Escaping pursuit, Mikael, Ana, and the orphans join a large group of refugees determined to fight off the Ottoman Army on Mount Musa Dagh.
 As they fend off repeated assaults, Mikael's mother succumbs to her wounds and is buried on the mountain.
 The refugees hold on long enough to escape on the back side to the coast as the Guichen comes to evacuate them.
 But as the lifeboats return to the ship, a Turkish artillery barrage throws Ana and Yeva, the young daughter of Mikael's uncle, overboard.
 Mikael jumps in after them and is able to rescue Yeva, but Ana drowns.

 In a voice over, Mikael recounts that he adopted Yeva and together they settled in Watertown, Massachusetts while Chris was killed reporting the Spanish Civil War in 1938.
 During Yeva's wedding reception in 1942, with the now grown Armenian orphans in attendance, Mikael presides over a toast, wishing good fortune to their families and future generations to come.